-A material commonly used for eyeglass frames because it’s durable, hypoallergenic, and works well with colors.
+A material commonly used for eyeglass frames because it’s durable, hypoallergenic, and works well with colours.

 Commonly referred to as a “lazy eye”.
 It occurs when both eyes are not working together and the brain is unable to properly merge the two images into one.